 Shared Teaching Expectations: Every lesson has characteristics that are shared to support consistency and familiarity for our students.
 Routines allow teachers to concentrate on delivering the learning in the most appropriate way for the needs of students.

-Summative Assessment: Student progress is reported twice a year following a summative assessment (across Terms 2 / 3 and across Terms 5 / 6)
+Summative Assessment: Student progress is reported twice a year following a summative assessment [across Terms 2 / 3 (Dec/Jan) and across Terms 5 / 6 (May/June)]

-Reading & Literacy: Each English class, at KS3, has a ‘library lesson’ each fortnight.
+Reading & Literacy: Each English class, at KS3, has a ‘Literacy Lesson’ each fortnight, in the Library.
 Students use the Accelerated Reader programme to record and track their reading.
 Reading tests are used to track the reading ages of students.
 Intervention is implemented where necessary to ensure students continue to make progress in their reading.
+A new Literacy Coordinator and Librarian has been appointed, from September 2021.
+Specific students, in Years 7-9, are withdrawn from planned lessons, to be supported by the Literacy Coordinator with a dedicated Reading programme.

 Numeracy: Numeracy is a key feature of the curriculum.
-Work is done across subjects to ensure consistent use of numeracy in all subjects.
-Numeracy is given a high profile through tutor challenges.
+Work is done, across subjects, to ensure consistent use of numeracy in all subjects.
+Numeracy is given a high profile through ‘tutor challenges’: this also includes withdrawal groups (Registrations, Personal Development periods) to focus specific skills with key students or groups of students.

-Shared Practice and Moderation: PiXL (Partners In eXceLence) is used to support subject areas in developing their curriculum and practice.
-Leaders attend training to ensure their practice is up to date.
-Smaller subjects have links with local schools to ensure moderation is shared to improve the accuracy of judgements.
+Shared Practice and Moderation: Leaders attend (internal) training to ensure their practice is up to date.
+The inclusion of additional CPD periods, on Timetables, enables individual, and Department, development sessions.
+Smaller Departments have links with local schools to ensure moderation is shared to improve the accuracy of judgements.
+Links have also been formed with a number of local Schools to share developments in Teaching, Learning and Assessment.

 Careers: Students have more than one careers opportunity in each year group.
 These opportunities enable students to build and adapt their own career journey and support students to make aspirational choices.